pandora-mccme/hdbmonitor/README.md

 conf.dhall check1.sql check2.sql check3.sql ...
 ```

 `conf.dhall` is a configuration file for single database.
 Name of the file is fixed.
-It stores connection string, list of Telegram IDs of alert-receivers (channels), string which should prefix messages and some other default settings.
+It stores connection string, list of Telegram IDs of alert-receivers (channels) and some other default settings.

 Example contents of `conf.dhall`:
 ```
 { connection = "host=localhost user=user port=5432 dbname=postgres password=password"
 , channels = [-1001408342381, ...]
-, preamble = "Big Brother is watching your data:"
 , frequency = 1 -- Default period in minutes between checks.
 , assertion = "null" -- Default assertion made against result of any query.
 }